 2009: ‘Post Grad’

 Worldwide Gross: $6.4 million

 In this comedy, Ryden Malby is a recent college graduate who returns home to live with her stereotypical all-American family.
-She has dreams of a career in publishing, but when she finally gets a job, Ryden discovers her dream-come-true isn’t so great after all.
+She has dreams of a career in publishing, but struggles to figure out where her life is headed.
 Alexis Bledel, Carol Burnett, Michael Keaton and Jane Lynch star in this movie.

 “Post Grad” opened in 1,959 theaters, averaging $1,960 at those locations its first week.
 When the movie completed its eight-week run, it was showing in 14 theaters where it averaged $275 per theater.
-The movie went from ranking at No. 11 its opening week to No. 101 when it closed.
 Abroad, the results were more dismal, with the movie bringing in less than $35,000 from foreign viewers.

 Opening Weekend Gross: $224,233

 Domestic Gross: $1.8 million